 - Fraud and authorization chargeback responses are only allowed when the merchant can definitively prove the dispute is invalid.

-- Reason codes are getting an organizational makeover, but the compelling evidence remains largely unchanged from what’s currently accepted.
+- Reason codes are getting an organizational makeover.
+But the compelling evidence remains largely unchanged from what was previously accepted.

 How Merchants Should Prepare for VCR